 - Unlimited meeting length for up to 300 participants.

-- Faculty and staff may sponsor a student for a Pro account for $25/year (TAs in School of Arts & Sciences are eligible for free accounts).
+- Faculty and staff may sponsor a student for a Pro account for $15/year.

-- Please submit a ticket to request an upgrade to a Pro account.
+- Once you have a group email address, submit a ticket to request a shared account.

 If you have a one-off event that needs a large room or webinar, CUIT may be able to temporarily provide one on a reservation basis (based on availability).